Operational evaluation of data-driven forest fire forecasting models: Results

 \subsection{Standard ML metrics}

-In Table \ref{tab:test_scores}, we report the Recall, Precision, and F1-score computed on the test dataset using the model configuration corresponding to the lowest epoch-averaged validation loss.
-These metrics are widely adopted in the machine-learning community for assessing classifier performance.
-Based on the F1-score reported in the Table \ref{tab:test_scores}, one can deduce that all models perform equally well, showing a good balance in correctly recognizing the fire and no-fire samples in the test dataset.
-Based on the recall, ConvLSTM performs slightly worse than the CNN architectures.
-A similar trend can also be noted for precision, where CNN networks perform better than ConvLSTM.
-Another interesting aspect of the result is that increasing the complexity of the CNN (from Basic CNN to Deeper CNN 1 to Deeper CNN 2), there is no significant improvement or degradation in the recall.
+In Table \ref{tab:test_scores}, the Recall, Precision, and F1-score computed on the test dataset using the best model configuration are shown.
+Table \ref{tab:test_scores} shows that F1-scores are comparable across all four architectures, reflecting a balance between Recall and Precision for the fire and no-fire classes, even though ConvLSTM has the lowest score among all architectures.
+Notably, increasing network depth — from Basic CNN to Deeper CNN 1 to Deeper CNN 2 — did not further improve the Recall.